Deyht/CIANNA/README.md

 ## Publications

-List of known [publications](https://github.com/Deyht/CIANNA/wiki/Related-publications) that make use or directly refer to the CIANNA framework.
+List of known [publications](https://github.com/Deyht/CIANNA/wiki/Related-publications) that make use of or directly refer to the CIANNA framework.

 ####